sddevelopment-be/saboteurs/manuscript/managers/thread_drift.md

 ## Thread Drift

 ### Sabotage Technique
-Hijack active message threads by subtly shifting the topic.
+Hijack active message threads by subtly **shifting the topic**.
 Reply to email chains with tangents.
-Inject *“related concerns”* into Slack threads or comment chains.
+Inject _“related concerns”_ into Slack threads or comment chains.
 Do it politely, do it often.
-Frame it as __“connecting the dots”.__
+Frame it as _“connecting the dots”._

 ### Field Deployment Instructions
 - Add loosely related thoughts to existing threads